Macrometacorp/docs/docs/sql/got-tutorial/sql-crud.md

 ---

 You can perform basic document tasks such as create, read, update, and delete (CRUD) on documents in a collection.
 This portion of the tutorial guides you through those tasks.
-We will firs review the syntax of CRUD commands and then use SDKs to send queries to Macrometa platform.
+We will first review the syntax of CRUD commands and then use SDKs to send queries to Macrometa platform.

 ## Create the Characters Collection